leeschmalz/bitcoin-wallet-generator/README.md

 #### Disclaimer
-This wallet generator is for educational and testing purposes only.
-For storage of significant funds, an open-source hardware wallet that has been extensively vetted by the bitcoin community is recommended.
+For storage of significant funds, you should use an open-source hardware wallet that has been extensively vetted by the bitcoin community.